mbezjak/napalm/README.md

  * it's not available in any repository
  * an older version is in a repository
- * repository policy restricts updating to newer version therefor you need to wait for new distribution release (Ubuntu has such policy)
+ * repository policy restricts updating to newer version therefore you need to wait for new distribution release (Ubuntu has such policy)
  * you need both older and newer versions of a program
  * depends upon a program/library that you don't want (e.g. *java-1.5.0-gcj*;